PLEASE NOTE: Council made the decision on 24 May 2016 to cease mandatory cat registration as of 1 July 2016.

 It is important to note all cat owners in Ipswich, regardless of whether they require a permit or not, must comply with Local Law standards.

-Should you wish to make a request for Council to investigate the keeping of more than two cats on a person's property, please contact Council on (07) 3810 6666 with the necessary information including location and address of the property and estimation of the number of cats being kept.
+Should you wish to make a request for Council to investigate the keeping of more than two cats on a person's property on land that exceeds the above-listed requirements, please click here to report it online via MyIpswich or contact Council on (07) 3810 6666 with the necessary information including location and address of the property and estimation of the number of cats being kept.

 Local Laws are provided by Council to assist owners to look after their cat/s, and to promote ownership responsibility in the protection of our local environment.
-All cat owners in Ipswich must comply with the following minimum standards in accordance with Local Law 4 (Keeping and Control of Animals), regardless of whether they require a permit or not:
+All cat owners in Ipswich must comply with the following minimum standards in accordance with Local Law No. 6 (AnimalManagement) 2013, regardless of whether they require a permit or not:

-Cat owners do not require a permit to keep two cats.
-If you wish to keep more than two cats, you must apply to Ipswich City Council for a permit.
+Cat owners do not require a permit to keep up to 2 cats or up to 4 cats on land 2,000m².
+If you wish to keep up to 4 cats on land less than 2,000m², you must apply to Ipswich City Council for a permit.

-Council issues Standard Permits to residents in the following circumstances:
+Council issues Non-Standard Permits to residents in the following circumstances:

-Note: All cats must be registered.
-Registration fees are separate to permit fees.
-Permit application fees must be paid at time of lodgement.
+Note: Permit application fees must be paid at time of lodgement.
 These fees are non-refundable.

 If you encounter a nuisance cat from a neighbouring property, the first step could be to discuss the issue with your neighbour.
 Sometimes the issue of nuisance cats can be resolved by speaking to the cat owner first, without the need to involve Council.
 Once a person is made aware that an issue is causing a nuisance to their neighbours, most of the time, they will take steps to fix the problem.
 Council strongly encourages the community to discuss these issues with their neighbours.